What is Voluntary Simplicity and what part does it play in a frugal lifestyle?

-In the past few years, there seems to have been a resurgence of a way of thinking that has been termed "Voluntary Simplicity."
-Possibly this resurgence is a consequence of the overspending of the 1980s.
-While the idea of cutting back spending is by no means new, undoubtedly it's been around for numerous decades, the terminology of Voluntary Simplicity (VS) probably became popular during the 1970s.
+In the past few decades, there seems to have been a resurgence of a way of thinking that has been termed "Voluntary Simplicity."
+Possibly this resurgence is a consequence of the overspending of the previous decades.
+While the idea of cutting back spending is by no means new, undoubtedly it's been around for numerous decades, the terminology of Voluntary Simplicity probably became popular during the 1970s.

-This resurgence of this movement comes at a time when consumer debt is at its highest.
-Consider these debt statistics.
+This resurgence of this movement came at a time when consumer debt was at its highest.
+Consider these debt statistics at the time.

-Recently, I asked the members of several groups the following questions concerning VS:
+Recently, I asked the members of several groups the following questions concerning Voluntary Simplicity:

-As is the case with the individuals participating in these newsgroups, the answers to the above questions varied greatly.
+As is the case with the individuals participating in these groups, the answers to the above questions varied greatly.
 Below are some of the responses that were given:

 "For us it has been amazing the way people react to some of the things that we do.
 Some are amazed that we've set some goals and been able to accomplish them (paying off debts, boosting savings - especially retirement funds) and others shake their heads in disbelief that we pack our lunches everyday, walk to work and do things like spend an evening at the library reading instead of watching TV.
 Personally for me the biggest change has been when I get down on myself I'm able to look back at the things we've accomplished and feel better about myself.
 What really amazes me is that we've been able to make these changes in just over one year."